-It’s a mix of short talks and open questions about all things agile, people, teams, users and getting things done… on a bench, in a park (with a bandstand as a backup, just in case it rains).
+It was mix of short talks and open questions about all things agile, people, teams, users and getting things done… on a bench, in a park (with a bandstand as a backup, just in case it rains).

-Topics have included: how the making of Blondies parallel lines is like an Agile project; what carpentry can teach you about pairing; what ice swimming can teach us about product ownership; applying lean startup and systems thinking to social enterprises and what product owners can learn from primary school teachers.
+Topics included: how the making of Blondies parallel lines is like an Agile project; what carpentry can teach you about pairing; what ice swimming can teach us about product ownership; applying lean startup and systems thinking to social enterprises and what product owners can learn from primary school teachers.

-Where is it?
+Where was it?

-We don’t need to because you can.
+Yes you can.
 We have released the Agile on the Bench format under a creative commons licence, so you can run your own Agile on the Bench.
 Details and guidance about how you should go about it are here.

 That sounds amazing, have you ever thought of running a conference in a campsite?